-For fiscal 2019, we set a target of a 10% reduction (from a base year of fiscal 2010) for waste and valuables1 generated per unit, bettering this by achieving a 14% reduction.
+For fiscal 2019, we set a target of a 10% reduction (from a base year of fiscal 2010) for waste and valuables^{1} generated per unit, bettering this by achieving a 14% reduction.
 The amount of waste and valuables generated was reduced by 208 kt or 14% compared to the base year.
 We strived to reduce waste by installing recycling facilities within our business sites as well as through closed-loop recycling, whereby the by-products and scrap from the production process are reused as resources by other business sites, and repeated use of packing and cushioning materials during transport.
-Under the Zero Emission2 initiative, which seeks to minimize landfill disposal, 67 business sites out of 167 target business sites achieved their zero waste emissions goal3 in fiscal 2019.
+Under the Zero Emission^{2} initiative, which seeks to minimize landfill disposal, 67 business sites out of 167 target business sites achieved their zero waste emissions goal^{3} in fiscal 2019.

-- 1 Waste and valuables: Materials generated through business activities.
+1 Waste and valuables: Materials generated through business activities.
 Each country has a legal definition of waste, and in Japan, the term refers to refuse, bulky refuse, ashes, sludge, excreta, waste oil, waste acid and alkali, carcasses, and other filthy and unnecessary matter, which are in solid or liquid state according to the Waste Management and Public Cleansing Law.
-Valuables, meanwhile, are those materials left over after business activities other than waste, and can be sold or transferred free of charge to other parties as items of value. - 2 Zero emissions: The principles and methods advanced by United Nations University in 1994 aimed at eliminating waste from human activity as much as possible while maximizing the use of resources and achieving sustainable economic and manufacturing activities. - 3 Zero waste emissions goal: Defined as a final disposal rate (landfill disposal/waste and valuables) of less than 0.5% in any given fiscal year.
+Valuables, meanwhile, are those materials left over after business activities other than waste, and can be sold or transferred free of charge to other parties as items of value.

+2 Zero emissions: The principles and methods advanced by United Nations University in 1994 aimed at eliminating waste from human activity as much as possible while maximizing the use of resources and achieving sustainable economic and manufacturing activities.